Key Accomplishments Marching Towards the Future

 • Worked to reduce the jail population by restoring individuals’ competency to stand trial through the Jail Based Competency Restoration Program (JBCR).
 To date, the JBCR has restored hundreds of people to competency and was recognized by the National Association of Counties (NACo) in 2023 for its innovation.

 • Turned Harris County into a national leader in juvenile justice, moving away from a compliance- and punitive-driven justice system toward one instead focused on rehabilitation and reducing the number of youth who enter the system at all.
+Between 2014 and 2022, the number of youth referred to Harris County’s juvenile justice system fell by 43%.

 • Improved law enforcement capacity to respond to the most serious and violent crimes by:

 • Establishing the TeleDeputy Unit, which allows residents to file non-emergency reports with a deputy over the phone, thereby freeing up on-response law enforcement for higher-priority calls.
-As of January 2025, the TeleDeputy Unit has handled approximately 41,600 calls for service and has generated over 16,300 incident reports.
+As of September 2025, the TeleDeputy Unit has handled approximately 43,359 calls for service and has generated over 17,600 incident reports.

 • Helped make neighborhoods safer through the Crime Prevention Through Environmental Design Program (CPTED) to clean up the streets in neighborhoods where decay and abandonment are driving violent crime.
 Harris County invested $19.4 million in ARPA Funding to start CPTED projects across 11 neighborhoods with high concentrations of gun violence and infrastructure needs.
 Nationwide, similar programs have shown promising results in reducing crime rates, including gun violence and youth homicide.